dddsnn/RoadBumps/README.md

 `--spike-upper-limit`).
 The thresholds for lower and upper limits are also drawn as horizontal lines in the top graph.

+The zoom level for map tiles is chosen such that plotting the whole track should look ok.
+If you want to zoom in, you may want to specify `--extra-zoom` to increase the resolution of tiles.
+Each increment is a doubling of resolution of the tiles.

 Plotting of spikes can be disabled with `--no-spikes`.